philippe-ths/SmartSorter/docs/functional_spec.md

 **Rules**:
 - The target must be an existing directory.
-- The tool’s action scope is limited to the target root and its direct subfolders.
+- The tool’s action scope is limited to the target root.

 **Logging** (when `--logging`):